Knowing-Nature/kn-website/content/episode/37/decolonizing-environmental-education/index.md

 - Decolonizing
 - Pedagogy
 podbean:
-  id:
+  id: emdq9-f38903
   mp3: https://mcdn.podbean.com/mf/web/piwfup/Ep_37_-_Decolonizing_environmental_education73tp5.mp3
 ---

 {{<podcast-player>}}

-## How does environmental education reproduce colonial structures and
+## How does environmental education reproduce colonial structures and mindsets?
-mindsets?

-Environmental education is often done from a western scientific perspective
+Environmental education is often done from a western scientific perspective.
 Concepts of natural capital and ecosystem services take the relationship between the natural world and people and encodes it within a capitalist system of values.

-  * In theory, these concepts could push economic and political systems to safeguard nature because of its value as raw resources and ‘free’ services such as flood protection or purification of air and water.
+In theory, these concepts could push economic and political systems to safeguard nature because of its value as raw resources and ‘free’ services such as flood protection or purification of air and water.

-  * Indigenous ways of conceptualizing nature often do not have the strong dichotomy between people and nature.
+Indigenous ways of conceptualizing nature often do not have the strong dichotomy between people and nature.
 Places are part of the people who live there, and are often referred to as relations.
 Evaluating the worth of an area’s resources and services might be like trying to quantify the value of your cousins or your parents.

 In an article by Sheelah McLean in The Canadian Geographer, she writes that environmental education tends to focus on the effects of environmental